Really-Simple-Plugins/wp-consent-level-api/readme.md

 Frequently asked questions
 --------------------------
-**Does this plugin block thirs party services from processing user data?**
+**Does this plugin block thirs party services from tracking user data?**

-No, this plugin provides a framework through which plugins can know if they are allowed to process user data.
+No, this plugin provides a framework through which plugins can know if they are allowed to place cookies or user other means of tracking.
 The plugin requires both a consent management plugin for consent management, and a plugin that follows the consent level as can be read from this API.

 **How should I go about integrating my plugin?**

-For each action that processes user data, or requests data from another server that might process user data, you should consider what type of data processing takes place.
+For each action that places cookies or use other means of tracking, or requests data from another server that might place cookies or track data, you should consider what the purpose of the action is.
 There are 5 consent categories: functional, statistics-anonymous, statistics, preferences, marketing.
 These are explained below.
 Your code should check if consent has been given for the applicable category.
 If no cookie banner plugin is active, the Consent API will always return with consent (true).
 Please check out the example plugin, and the above code examples.